chjwon/react_django/project/prediction_csv/README.md

 # Time Series Prediction API

 ## Overview
 This project provides an API for predicting stock prices using a time series dataset.
-It utilizes Long Short-Term Memory (LSTM) models to forecast future stock prices based on historical data.
-The project is built using Django and a pretrained LSTM model for predictions.
+It utilizes a Long Short-Term Memory (LSTM) model to forecast future stock prices based on historical data such as 'Open', 'High', 'Low', 'Close', and 'Volume'.
+The project is built using Django and integrates a pretrained LSTM model for predictions.

 ## Dataset